HugzFnr/ENSC-S6-RAO-EngeniUs/README.md

 # ENSC-S6-RAO-EngeniUs

-Unity repo for a prototype of an IRL sport game in small boxes.
+Unity (2018-ish version) repo for a prototype of an IRL sport game in small boxes.